-Notice in this example that the requests come from two web applications:
+Notice in this example that the majority of calls come from a web application,

-easyTravel.
-Also, notice that the calls come in via a specific chain of services (
+easyTravel, and that the calls come via a specific chain of services (

 CouchDB_ET).
-But there’s more.
-Select any of these services or the applications to see the names of individual requests.
-As you can see in the image below, all image requests to
+Select any element of the chain to see the names of individual requests.
+In the image below, all requests to

 CouchDB_ET originating from the

-easytravel.com application come originate from five user actions.
+easytravel.com application come from a detailed list of user actions.

-When a service or an application in a backtrace hierarchy is selected, you can view further analysis regarding this service or application in two separate sections.
+When a service or an application in a backtrace hierarchy is selected, you can access further analysis regarding this service or application in two separate sections.

 The next section includes analysis data regarding the number of requests and any failures that may have occurred.
 Further information can be accessed by selecting the tabs: